mohit264/windev2021/01-Win32/10-Library/Readme.md

 ### In .h files, there are only declarations or signatures
 ### In .dll there is your code
-### In .lib tells linker where to map the dll in virtual address space.
+### In .lib(Import Library) tells linker where to map the dll at runtime in virtual address space.